susanw1/zscript/docs/tutorial/concepts.md

 Addresses may be chained: `@1.2 @4 Z1`, where `@4 Z1` is processed by the sub-device.

-The decision about how to interpret an address is made by an _AddressRouter_ which is written as a part of the Zcode implementation.
+The decision about how to interpret an address is made by an _AddressRouter_ which is written as a part of the Zscript implementation.
 The embedded dev gets to choose just how addresses are interpreted.

 ##### Notifications

 Generally, responses are generated as a result of running commands, with one response corresponding to one command.
-However, a Zcode device may send unsolicited messages, called Notifications.
+However, a Zscript device may send unsolicited messages, called Notifications.
 These can be generated in response to interrupts ("pin 3 went low"), or when Zscript commands fail.

 For notifications to be received, a specific channel must elect itself as the "notification channel", using the core `SET NOTIFICATION CHANNEL` command.